jpaulebenz/angular2/README.md

 **This is not the perfect arrangement for your application.
 It is not designed for production.
 It exists primarily to get you started quickly with learning and prototyping in Angular**

-We are unlikely to accept suggestions about how to grow this QuickStart into something it is not.
+We are unlikely to accept suggestions about how grow this QuickStart into something it is not.
 Please keep that in mind before posting issues and PRs.

 ## Updating to a newer version of the Quickstart Repo